elBibi/Prompting/zero-prompting/Reasoning.md

 Table students, columns = [DepartmentId, StudentId, StudentName] Create a MySQL query for all students in the Computer Science Department
 """

+#Prompt 9
+Classify the text into nutral, negative or positive.
+Text: I think the vacation is okay.
+Sentiment: